Context

 Setting and Getting Values

-dict,list,str,int,float,bool,None) — stored as JSON - Everything else (Pydantic models, dataclasses, custom classes) — pickled automatically
+dict,list,str,int,float,bool,None) → JSON (survives snapshots) - Picklable objects (Pydantic models, dataclasses, custom classes) → pickled automatically (survives snapshots)

 from pydantic import BaseModel